samuraisam/pyapns/README.md

 ### `pyapns.client.configure(opts)`

     Takes a dictionary of options and configures the client.
-    Currently configurable options are 'HOST' and 'INITIAL' the latter of which is only read once.
+    Currently configurable options are 'HOST', 'TIMEOUT' and 'INITIAL' the latter of which is only read once.

     Config Options:
         HOST        - A full host name with port, ending with a forward slash